mit4web/ajax-to-python-example/README.md

 3) Drag in the 'Trigger' Module from Logic.
       - Set the Mode to 'Webhook'.
-      - Create a Variable Called 'Name' and give it a default name (i.e. Captain Way Script III ).
+      - Create a Variable Called 'Name' and give it a default name (i.e. Captain Way Script III )

 ![](readme_gifs/create_trigger.gif)

-4) Drag in the Python Module as your next step.
+4) Drag in the Python Module as your next step
-      - Select your Name variable under Inputs.
+      - Select your Name variable under Inputs

 ![](readme_gifs/python1.gif)

-5) Copy and Past your Python Script into the CodeBox.
+5) Copy and Past your Python Script into the CodeBox
 ```
 #https://github.com/derek73/python-nameparser
 from nameparser import HumanName